nextcloud/documentation/admin_manual/operations/considerations_on_monitoring.rst

 n-tier web applications.
 Successfully managing such an installation requires active monitoring of the application and supporting infrastructure components.
-The purpose of this section is to outline the components of ownCloud that need to be monitored, and provide guidance on what to look for ownCloud in an enterprise installation.
+The purpose of this section is to outline the components of ownCloud that need to be monitored, and provide guidance on what to look for in ownCloud in an enterprise installation.

 ownCloud Deployment Architecture